In this article about email marketing fundamentals, we are going to cover how to utilize lead magnets for your website.

 Now that’s you’re super inspired and have determined where your offer is going, it’s time to deliver.
 This can be tricky, and it’s going to be different for everyone depending on the specific software you’re using, so follow these steps loosely, and then check out your provider’s instructions for actual integration.

-Create your offer
+1. Create your offer

 The first part of your offer is obviously what the lead magnet is, but the second part is actually selling it to someone.
 Make your copy stand out – it’s allowed to be sales-y, but make sure you mention that it is free.
 Make your images stand out as well.

-If you’re not a wizard at photoshop, that’s ok – you can create an image for your lead magnet on Canva.
+Create images for your lead magnets.
 I usually recommend matching the offer to what they’re actually going to get.
-If it’s an eBook, make it look like a 3D book.
+If it’s an ebook, make it look like a 3D book.
 If it’s a contest, show a picture of everything they’re going to win.

-Create your form
+2. Create your form

 Once your images are created, popups are decided upon, and landing pages are made, you’ll need to make sure the form is set up correctly.
 I recommend requiring their first name and email address only.